 The 0.5mm gauge makes the sheets flexible and therefore ideal for products requiring a curved finish.
-The surfaces of the sheets are treated to make them suitable for printing (including sublimation printing).
 They are also static treated to minimise dust attraction.

 Polypropylene sheets are often used to make products such as office stationery, folders, files, covers, signs, lamps, lightings, jewellery, fashion accessories, etc.